chanpreet3000/Leetcoder/README.md

+***
+**NOTE**: It works only on windows and only on the new dynamic layout of leetcode.

+Check and working on 13-06-2024.
+Use Responsibly.

+Also, one more thing logging system is deprecated and will be removed in the future.
+***
 # LeetCoder

 LeetCoder is a powerful tool designed to automate your LeetCode experience, making problem-solving and tracking your progress more efficient than ever.
 Whether you're a competitive programmer or a coding enthusiast, this bot can help you: